Who Practices Falun Gong?

-Around the world, the practice has transcended class, ethnicity, and education levels.
-Volunteer practice sites where people come together to perform Falun Gong’s slow-motion exercises and sitting meditation are found on campus quads of Ivy League universities in the U.S. just as they are found on the dusty backroads of farming villages in sub-Saharan Africa.
-Every Sunday morning, a group gathers in the shadow of the Eiffel Tower in Paris for a refreshing meditation, while half a world away, another group finishes their day performing Falun Gong’s slow-moving exercises in a lush Japanese garden with Mt.
+Within China and around the world, the practice has transcended class, ethnicity, and education levels.
+Volunteer practice sites where people come together to perform Falun Gong’s slow-motion exercises and sitting meditation are found on campus quads of ivy league universities in the U.S. just as they are found on the dusty backroads of farming villages in sub-Saharan Africa.
+Every Sunday morning, a group gathers in the shadow of the Eifel Tower in Paris for a refreshing meditation, while half a world away, another group finishes their day performing Falun Gong’s slow-moving exercises in a lush Japanese garden with Mt.
 Fuji looming in the distance.

 Who are these people?
 What motivates them to practice, and despite the diversity of country, language, ethnicity, and life experiences, what do they have in common?

 [photos and quotes/bios from various practitioners]

 Falun Gong Today

 While Falun Gong practitioners are found around the world, there are a few notable categories that tell the story of Falun Gong today…

 As Diverse as Humanity Itself